tcl9876/jax-ddpm/README.md

 ### DDPM training with JAX + TPU
 The goal of this repository is to do scalable diffusion model training on TPUs with JAX.

+First, create a TPU-VM, e.g:
+``gcloud compute tpus tpu-vm create jaxddpm --zone us-central1-f --accelerator-type v2-8 --version tpu-vm-base``

+SSH into the TPU-VM via:
+``gcloud alpha compute tpus tpu-vm ssh jaxddpm --zone us-central1-f``

-To get started, first SSH into the TPU-VM, then clone this repository and navigate into it.
-Then:
+then clone this repository and navigate into it.
+Run the following:

 ``pip install "jax[tpu]==0.3.17" -f https://storage.googleapis.com/jax-releases/libtpu_releases.html ``

 `` pip install -r requirements.txt ``

 ``python3 train.py --config config/expm1_config.py --global_dir "gs://bucket_name"``

+For now, our training checkpoints and logs are publicly available at gs://jax-ddpm-training

 Roadmap: